how-many-words-in-the-french-language

-Growing an Active Vocabulary: How Many Words in the French Language Do I Need to Know?
+How Many Words Are in the French Language?

-When it comes to learning French, it seems that there are suggestions aplenty for acquiring vocabulary.
-We are bombarded with vocabulary flashcardsvocabulary buildersdaily vocabulary and even shopping vocabulary.
+When it comes to learning French, there are suggestions aplenty for acquiring vocabulary.
+You’re probably bombarded with a ton of vocabulary already.

 But which words do you actually need to know?
-And how many words do you really need to know in order to communicate effectively in French?
-We will find out in this post!
+How many words do you really need to communicate effectively in French?
+Let’s find out in this post!

 What Constitutes a Word?

-One problem that learners of French (or any language) often encounter is that the definition of a “word” varies.
-This makes it hard to quantify how many words a learner already knows as well as to figure out how many words they should know in a target language.
+See, one problem that learners of French (or languages in general) encounter is that the definition of a “word” varies.
+This makes it hard to quantify how many words a learner already knows versus how many words they should know in a language.

 On the other hand, these two words are actually from the same “root” word and in the same “word family.”
-That means that filles (girls) is just a variant (in this case, the plural form) of fille (girl).
+In other words, filles (girls) is just a variant (in this case, the plural form) of fille (girl).
 Both instances simply constitute two variants of the same word.
-It is easier to learn “roots” or “word families,” especially in the case of nouns, adjectives and verbs where one “word” may have dozens of variants such as verb conjugations, plurals and gender agreements.
+It’s easier to learn “roots” or “word families,” especially in the case of nouns, adjectives and verbs where one “word” may have dozens of variants such as verb conjugations, plurals and gender agreements.

 French further complicates word counting because one word may have multiple meanings.
 For example, personne can mean both “person” and “no one.”

-For our purposes, we are going to say that variants constitute the same root word and that a word can have multiple meanings.
+For our purposes, we’re going to say that variants constitute the same root word and that a word can have multiple meanings.
 In other words, when figuring out word goals, learners should count a word and all its variants as a single word.

-How Many Words in the French Language Do I Need to Know?
+How Many Words in the French Language Should You Learn?

-Now that we have decided what constitutes a word, we need to figure out how many words a French learner should know for getting by in everyday French conversations.
-To do that, let’s look at some statistics about the French language.
+Now that we’ve decided what constitutes a word, we need to figure out how many words a French learner should know to get by in everyday French conversations.
+To do that, let’s look at some statistics about the French language—starting with the French dictionary Larousse, which is often considered one of the best (if not the best) in the language.

 So, what does all this mean?
-Well, first of all, one should not aim to learn all the words in the French language—even French speakers do not know then all.
+Well, first of all, you don’t need to learn all the words in the French language—even native French speakers don’t know them all.

-Learners do not have to know 35,000 words, either.
-Given that a big part of those 20,000–35,000 words are vocabulary that speakers do not use in day-to-day speech (passive vocabulary), French learners should focus on growing their active vocabulary.
-And there is good news!
+You don’t even have to know 20,000 words, either.
+Given that a big part of those 15,000–20,000 words are vocabulary that speakers don’t use in day-to-day speech (a.k.a. passive vocabulary), French learners should focus on growing their active vocabulary (the words that you can recall easily when speaking or writing).
+And that’s the good news!

-Therefore, to be “proficient” in French, you should have around 5,000 words in your active vocabulary.
+Therefore, applying the law of averages, to be “proficient” in French, you should have around 5,000 words in your active vocabulary.

 Getting to 5,000 Words of Active Vocabulary

-Despite not needing to know 130,000 French words, reaching a vocabulary of 5,000 words is still a daunting task.
+Reaching a vocabulary of 5,000 words can still be a daunting task.
 But never fear!
 A step-by-step process is here.

 When growing your vocabulary, you should learn new words strategically.

 Aim to learn the most common words in the language.
-You can do this by consulting some of the frequency lists that are included below.
+You can do this by consulting some of the frequency lists included below.
 A frequency list is a collection of words that compiles the most common words by how often they are used.
-I also suggest using topic-specific vocabulary lists to learn vocabulary catered to a learner’s needs.
+I also suggest using topic-specific vocabulary lists to learn vocabulary catered to your specific learner’s needs.

 Remember, a good active vocabulary consists of the most useful words for your purpose.
-There is no sense in learning the French word for “limited liability partnership” if you do not imagine yourself in a situation where you would need to say it.
+There’s no sense in learning the French word for “limited liability partnership” if you’re not likely to be in a situation where you’d need to say it.
+If you’re planning to work for a French accounting firm or financial institution, on the other hand, you’d definitely need to brush up on your business French.

 Your First 1,000 Words